 Discussion

 In this study, we showed large and significant directional asymmetry (DA) in the head of the grasshopper Schistocerca gregaria (Table 1, Fig. 4).
-Most of this directional asymmetry concentrates at the mandibles, as expected since they are conspicuously asymmetric structures, but also in surrounding head structures (Fig. 3).
-Fluctuating asymmetry (FA) was also significant, although accounting for much less variation than DA.
+Most of this directional asymmetry concentrates at the mandibles, as expected since they are conspicuously asymmetric structures, but DA was also found in surrounding head structures (Fig. 3).
+Fluctuating asymmetry (FA) was significant, although accounting for much less variation than DA.
 Despite being more spread out than DA, the largest FA was also found in the mandibles.
-We also showed that the level of individual head asymmetry does not appear to influence individual biting performance (Fig. 7).Significant modularity was found, with the strongest modular signal in the 2 modules partition separating the head capsule (including sensory structures and the clypeus and labrum) from the mandibles (both sides combined) (Table 2, Fig. 5).
-While left and right mandible shapes are strongly correlated (Fig. 6), there appears nevertheless to be support for some degree of modularity between them (Table 2, Supp.
-Table 1).
-There is also support for significant modularity between the dorsal half of the head, holding the sensory structures, and the ventral half of the head, which appears more correlated to the mandibles (Fig. 6).
+In addition, we showed that the level of individual head asymmetry did not appear to influence individual biting performance (Fig. 7).
+Despite the asymmetry, strong covariation was found between left and right mandibles, while the head capsule showed weaker within-covariation overall.

-Linking conspicuous asymmetry with modularity.
+Conspicuous asymmetry, modularity and the palimpsest model.